-All kidding aside, this darling of California, from Sonoma County in the north, along the coast and south to Orange County, is ideally suited for hummingbirds, and, in fact, the two share an amazing symbiotic relationship.
+All kidding aside, this darling of California, from Sonoma County in the north, along the coast and south to Orange County, is ideally suited for hummingbirds.
+In fact, the two share a unique symbiotic relationship.

-Known by its Latin name Salvia spathacea, this sage is most recognized by its deep burgundy-colored, elongated tubular flowers which serve as a natural drinking glass for friendly hummingbirds.
+Its Latin name is Salvia spathacea; this sage is most recognized for its deep burgundy-colored.
+These elongated tubular flowers serve as a natural drinking glass for friendly hummingbirds.

 This tubular shape also explains its other common name, pitcher sage.
-As for its color, while most native sages produce blossoms in blues, whites, and purples, Salvia spathacea is the only one that produces red blossoms which may be chocked up to evolution.
+As for its color, while most native sages produce blossoms in blues, whites, and purples, Salvia spathacea is the only one with red blooms that may be chalked up to evolution.

-Hummingbirds like color, but they are specifically attracted to red, and hummingbird sage counts on these tiny creatures with their long, needle-like beaks for pollination.
+Hummingbirds like color, but they are specifically attracted to red.
+So hummingbird sage counts on these tiny creatures with their long, needle-like beaks for pollination.

 Like most marriages, Salvia spathacea and hummingbirds each bring something to the table.
-On the Salvia‘s end, it produces a sweet sucrose-type nectar, which hummingbirds crave.
+The Salvia produces sweet sucrose-type nectar, which hummingbirds crave.